 “The final agreed design with the West Dorset District Council is far from a replication of a 200-year old building style.
 The preservation of the rear façade will be achieved by a glass link affording a view of the old building and parts of Beaminster.
 The unusual shape of the rear plot posed problems which will be solved by the use of a zinc raised-seam roof in the place of slate.
-The Exhibition gallery will be timber-framed, clad in a yellow stock brick, matching well the stone of the existing museum.
-Though the extension will be small, it will be a talking point of which we shall be deservedly proud”.
+The Exhibition gallery will be clad in a yellow stock brick, matching well the stone of the existing museum.
+The extension will be a talking point of which we shall be deservedly proud”.

 Link to: – BEAMINSTER MUSEUM EXPANSION PROJECT BLOG